uwfcodefest/cyberdefense/README.md

 1. Clone the repo with `git clone https://github.com/uwfcodefest/cyberdefense.git`
 2. Install dependencies with `npm i -g bower && npm i && bower i`
 3. Run `npm run dev` to start the app, or `npm run dev:dbg` to start the app with debugging output enabled
+    - If on windows, use `npm run dev:win` or `npm run dev:dbg:win`, respectively
 4. Open a web browser and view the app at `localhost:8888`
 5. ...
 6. Profit!